SahilS1997/ICC-T20-Worldcup---A-Pre-Series-Analysis/README.md

-# ICC-T20-Worldcup---A-Pre-Series-Analysis
+# ICC T20 Worldcup-A Pre-Series Analysis
-This was data analysis project done for the part of Data Analytics Certification course in Edubridge indial Pvt Limited.
+This was data analysis project done for the part of Data Analytics Certification course in Edubridge India Pvt Limited.